Integrated subtraction terms and finite remainders for arbitrary processes with massless partons at colliders in the nested soft-collinear subtraction scheme: NNLO QCD corrections to an arbitrary process at colliders

 where, in the first function $ D_{T^2}$, we have collected all the color-uncorrelated terms that depend on the external legs only via the relevant Casimir factor.
 The remainder $D_{f_i}$ depends on the type of parton, i.e.\ $i$ being a quark or a gluon.
 These quantities can be extracted from the ancillary file as explained in Table~\ref{table_final_result} (note that in the Table~\ref{table_final_result} the $D_{f_i}$ functions are reported with superscripts ISR and FSR added to distinguish between initial- and final-state radiation contributions).

 In the second line of \eq\eqref{eq_dsigmahat_DU_el_final}, the partition-dependent operators $\Wacfin{i}$, $\Wbdfin{i}$, and $\Wr{i}$ appear.
-They arise from spin-correlated singular contributions, which are discussed extensively in Refs \cite{Devoto:2023rpv, Devoto:2025kin}.
+The former arise from residual partition-dependent correction from subsectors $(a)$ and $(c)$, while the latter two arise from spin-correlated singular contributions, which are discussed extensively in Refs \cite{Devoto:2023rpv, Devoto:2025kin}.

+We emphasize that these functions are independent of parton $\Sp$: the notation $i \parallel \Sp$ and $\Fp \parallel \Sp$ is kept to identify which collinear limit has been performed.
 The quantities $\delta^{(0)}$, $\delta^{\perp,(0)}$, and $\gamma_{z,f_i \to f_i g}^{\calW}$ can be extracted from the ancillary file as explained in Table \ref{table_final_result}.
-Finally, the quantities $\FLVfinsq$ and $\FVVfin$ that appear in the final line of \eq\eqref{eq_dsigmahat_DU_el_final} are the process-dependent finite remainders of the one-loop squared and two-loop virtual amplitudes, respectively. \\
+Finally, the quantities $\FLVfinsq$ and $\FVVfin$ that appear in the final line of \eq\eqref{eq_dsigmahat_DU_el_final} are the process-dependent finite remainders of the Catani-subtracted one-loop squared and two-loop virtual amplitudes, respectively. \\

 Eqs~(\ref{eq_final_result_nf} -- \ref{eq_Iuncfin_def}) provide finite remainders of the integrated NNLO QCD subtraction terms for hadron collider processes, $pp \to \colsing + N ~\mathrm{jets}$.
 However, since these formulas are written as expressions that are applied to each of the resolved partons, they can accommodate processes at lepton-hadron or lepton-lepton colliders with minimal adjustments.
 Taking the latter case as an example, we explain how to modify Eqs~(\ref{eq_final_result_nf} -- \ref{eq_Iuncfin_def}) to arrive at the finite remainders for $\ell^+\ell^- \to \colsing + N~\mathrm{jets}$. \begin{enumerate}[label=\roman*)] \item The fully-regulated contribution in \eq\eqref{eq_fully_unresolved_final_nf} remains unchanged.
 However, the sums over the indices $i$ and $j$ in \eq\eqref{eq:Omega1} should include initial-state particles only if they have color charge; hence, in the case of a lepton-lepton collider, these sums should run over final-state partons only.